 Pack Necessities in Your Carry-on Bag

-Be sure to pack the things you absolutely must use each day, such as prescription medications and contact lens solution, in your carry-on bag.
+Be sure to pack the things you must use each day, such as medications and contact lens solution, in your carry-on bag.
 In addition, pack a toothbrush, toothpaste, change of underwear and anything else you might need for an unexpected overnight stay.

 Steps to Take When Your Flight Has Been Diverted